Fruits and Vegetables

 WHY I BELIEVE THAT FRUIT IS THE MOST NATURAL FOOD FOR HUMANS

-1. "SWEET TOOTH"
+1. WE NATURALLY HAVE A "SWEET TOOTH"

-2. DIGESTION
+2. OUR DIGESTION

-3. OUR NATURAL ABILITITES
+3. OUR NATURAL ABILITIES

-* Humans have the natural ability to easily reach up and pick an apple off a tree, but it would be very challenging for us to catch, kill, and eat a wild animal.
+Humans have the natural ability to easily reach up and pick an apple off a tree, but it would be very challenging for us to catch, kill, and eat a wild animal.

-* Lions have the natural ability to easily catch, kill, and eat a wild animal, but it would be very challenging for them to reach up and pick an apple off a tree.
+Lions have the natural ability to easily catch, kill, and eat a wild animal, but it would be very challenging for them to reach up and pick an apple off a tree.

 3 TIPS FOR GETTING GOOD QUALITY FRUITS